KirstieJane/mindcontrol/README.md

 ```
 cd mindcontrol
+python start_singularity_mindcontrol.py \
-python start_singularity_mindcontrol.py [name of the group you want to won mindcontrol files] \
+               [name of the group you want to own the mindcontrol files] \
+               [a unique name for this instance of the mindcontrol container] \
                -—freesurfer_dir [path to directory containing subdirectories for all the subjects] \
                --sing_out_dir [path where mindcontrol can output files] \
                --freesurfer